 The support services on campus at the time seemed to be missing something.
-A strictly clinical look at the issue seemed daunting and alienating for many students.
+A strictly clinical look at the issue, while helpful for some, seemed daunting and alienating for many student survivors.
 With the Strauss funding, the student wanted to create a space where survivors did not have to talk about trauma to receive trauma-informed care and support.
 A place so comfortable that participants might forget why they are there, a community without judgment where survivors could be united by the similarities of their healing journeys instead of past trauma.
 That is not to say that the clinical approach is not vastly important.
-One of the secret benefits of Thriving, that the team would later learn co-facilitating the workshop series, is that the multi-week series breaks down barriers between community providers and survivors.
+One of the many benefits of Thriving, that the team would later learn co-facilitating the workshop series, is that the multi-week series breaks down barriers between community providers and survivors.
 It gives participants the opportunity to interact with a variety of therapists without having to sit in a room with them one-on-one.
 It allows survivors to take what they need and gives them the accessible resources to do so.

 What was merely an idea in 2019 is now a mission-driven 501(c)(3) non-profit supported by many growth-oriented hands and hearts.
 “To inspire resilience in response to violence by promoting holistic community healing initiatives.”